• Report Animal Cruelty

 Connect on Facebook

 Information: Fix the 505 Spay/Neuter Program.
-We at PACA/AAR have always known that spay/neuter is the ULTIMATE SOLUTION to ending the over-population problem that has long plagued Albuquerque and all of New Mexico.
-We want to do our part to become part of this solution, beyond the rescue and adoption work we do.
+PACA/AAR has always known that spay/neuter is the ULTIMATE SOLUTION to ending the over-population problem that has long plagued Albuquerque and all of New Mexico.
+PACA is dedicated to doing their part to become part of this solution, beyond the rescue and adoption work we do.
 In 2014, PACA/AAR proudly launched our continuing small-scale program to provide FREE spay/neuter for low-income pet owners.
 We also expanded our high-impact feral cat trap-fix-release (TNR) program.
 Please contact us if you have a dog or cat that needs to be spayed or neutered in Bernalillo County.
 We offer free spay/neuter to qualified applicants.

 Santa Fe Animal Shelter & Humane Society (Spay/Neuter & Wellness Clinic)